Articles contain affiliate links. For more information on affiliate links, click here

 (And if you want a little mini course that walks you through all of these steps, click here!)

 First, you’ve got to apply with your state board of nursing (BON) to take the exam.

 Lets go through an example.
 We’ll pretend I want to be licensed as an RN in Indiana.
 I would go to the website of the Indiana State Board of Nursing and I would apply for licensure by examination.

 The BON will do the typical background check to ensure it’s appropriate to give you a nursing license (should you pass boards), and check your transcripts to make sure you did indeed graduate from an accredited nursing program.
 There are also fees that come along with applying for licensure, which vary from state to state.
 This process can be quick or slow, but it depends on your state and if your school takes their sweet time getting your transcripts sent in.

 Keep in mind, if you’ve got things on your record like a DUI/DWI, it’ll take longer for this to occur.
 This doesn’t mean you won’t get cleared necessarily, but it just takes longer if there are things that show up on the background check.

 In addition to this, you’ve got to register with Pearson Vue (the people who administer the NCLEX).
 There is (you guessed it) another fee to register with them.
-As I write this at the end of 2017, it’s a $200 fee.
+The fee is currently $200.